GabrielSilva66/imageprocessing/README.md

 Interacting with the Gemini API requires an [API key](https://ai.google.dev/gemini-api/docs/api-key).
 In the current implementation, the API key is [explicitly provided](https://ai.google.dev/gemini-api/docs/api-key#provide-api-key-explicitly) from a file.
+A personal, work, or school Google account is needed.

 The [`URLGenerator`](src/main/java/URLGenerator.java) class is responsible for generating the list of image URLs.
 This class uses two prompts submitted to Google Gemini via a client object that manages the interactions with the models.
 The first one requests the generation of image URLs:

 ```
-Generate {numimages} public domain image URL (either JPEG or PNG format) from trusted public domain image repositories.
+Generate {numimages} public domain image URLs (either JPEG or PNG format) from trusted public domain image repositories.
 The URL must directly point to a valid image file ending with .jpg or .png and the file size must be less than 200 KB.
 Provide the final image URLs in plain text.
 ```